BuilderIO/partytown/docs/copy-library-files.md

 The `/~partytown/` directory should serve the static files found within [@builder.io/partytown/lib](https://unpkg.com/browse/@builder.io/partytown/).
 The quickest way is to copy the `lib` directory into a public `/~partytown` directory within your static server.
 Another option would be to set up a copy task within the project's bundler, or create a build step.

 You can also use the [lib config](/configuration) if your site must host these files from a directory other than the default `/~partytown/`.
+Please see the [integration guides](/integrations) for more info on copying library files.

 ### Copy Task Command